 - Some 80 percent of our vocational graduates earn money from their trades.

 - About two-thirds of our graduates are now the primary breadwinners in their homes.

-Jitegemee’s vocational students start with a five-month pre-vocational rehabilitation program.
+Jitegemee’s vocational students start with a six-month pre-vocational rehabilitation program.
 The curriculum covers basic math and literacy, business education, communication skills, and self-esteem and “living values” education.
 The program emphasizes punctuality, honesty, cleanliness, and the importance of giving back to the community.
 The first phase ends with a week-long workshop for vocational students and their guardians that introduces them to a variety of trades.
 The workshops are conducted by qualified tradespeople with the assistance of the Undugu Society of Kenya, a well-respected organization with a successful vocational program in Nairobi.

 Once the apprenticeship is completed, Jitegemee provides vocational graduates with the help they need to go into business for themselves.
 Each graduate receives a set of start-up tools, and as they begin to earn money from their trades, Jitegemee staff members assist them with saving money to purchase their own tools.
 When they are established in their trades, they teach the skills they have mastered to the next generation of Jitegemee vocational students.

 Jitegemee is determined to provide the social support our students were deprived of when they ended up in the streets.
 This social support is critical to keeping them in school even in the most difficult of circumstances.
 It includes a sense of belonging, genuine caring among community members, a sense of pride and self-accomplishment, and mutual respect and acceptance.

 Jitegemee’s programming focuses on building social support and self-esteem by giving them the opportunity to give back to their communities and other destitute children.
 Students are frequently asked to reflect on how they contribute, and what would enable them to play a larger role in helping others.